hecperleo/upat_follower/README.md

 $ roslaunch upat_follower mision_ual.launch
 ```

 [mision_ual](https://github.com/hecperleo/upat_follower/blob/master/launch/mision_ual.launch) creates a node per UAV that communicates with UAL.
-This launch is an example of the whole project generating and following a trajectory.
+This launch is an example of the whole project generating and following a path.
-By default, you will see two UAV, if you want to see just one UAV you can turn off the flag `multi`, you also can turn off the flag `trajectory` to see how this project works with a path instead of a trajectory.
+By default, you will see two UAV, if you want to see just one UAV you can turn off the flag `multi`.
 If you want to use ROS interface instead of cpp-classes, you can turn off the flag `use_class` and see how this project works using ROS services and topics.

 ```
-$ roslaunch upat_follower mision_ual.launch multi:=false trajectory:=false use_class:=false
+$ roslaunch upat_follower mision_ual.launch multi:=false use_class:=false
 ```

 > **Note**: Check [ual_communication](https://github.com/hecperleo/upat_follower/blob/master/src/ual_communication.cpp) to see an example.